-- Dip a pretzel in the melted candy, then use a fork to scoop the pretzel out, tapping the fork on the side of the bowl to remove any excess candy.
+- Dip a pretzel in the melted candy, then use a fork to scoop the pretzel out, tapping the fork along the side of the bowl to remove any excess candy.
 Pretzels should be covered but candy coating should be thin.
-Drop the pretzel in the bowl with the sprinkles and use a spoon to toss and coat the pretzel.
-Using another fork, lift the pretzel out of the sprinkles and shake to remove any excess.
-Place coated pretzel on prepared baking sheet to dry.
+Drop the pretzel into the corresponding color of sanding sugar, then flip to coat.
+Lift up coated pretzel and gently shake to remove excess sprinkles.
+Place finished pretzel on prepared baking sheet to dry.
 Repeat this step until desired number of pretzels have been coated in a single color.21 pretzels

 For the King Cake Dip

-- Add dip to a serving bowl.
-If you're keeping with the King Cake tradition, bury a small plastic baby within the dip.
-Traditionally, whoever finds the baby has to host next year's party.
-Finish by drizzling top of dip with caramel sauce and chopped pecans.
+- Scoop dip into a serving bowl.
+If you're keeping with the King Cake tradition, bury a small plastic baby within the dip for guests to find.
+Garnish the top of the dip with chopped pecans and drizzle with caramel sauce.caramel sauce, 1 small plastic baby, chopped pecans

-- Serve dip immediatley with candy coated pretzels.
+- Serve dip immediately with coated candy pretzels for dipping.